 Then the LORD said to Noah, “Enter the ark, you and all your household, for you alone I have seen to be righteous before Me in this time.
-“You shall take with you of every clean animal by sevens, a male and his female; and of the animals that are not clean two, a male and his female; also of the birds of the sky, by sevens, male and female, to keep offspring alive on the face of all the earth.
+You shall take with you of every clean animal by sevens, a male and his female; and of the animals that are not clean two, a male and his female; also of the birds of the sky, by sevens, male and female, to keep offspring alive on the face of all the earth.”
 (NASB) Gen. 7:1-3

 Some of the animals that were unclean were the camel, rock badger, rabbit, and the pig.
 They could eat any of the fish with fins and scales.
 Among the birds, the eagle, vulture, buzzard, kite, falcon, raven, ostrich, owl, sea hawk, little owl, great owl, cormorant, pelican, stork, carrion vulture, heron, hoopoe and bat could not be eaten.
-Among the insects, they could not eat those that walked on four legs, except for the cricket, locust, and grasshopper.
+Among the insects, they could not eat were those that walked on four legs, except for the cricket, locust, and grasshopper.
 The following were also unclean: the mole, the mouse, the great lizard in its kind, the gecko, the crocodile, the lizard, the sand reptile, and the chameleon.
 Leviticus 11 provides a more detailed list.

 So they went into the ark to Noah, by twos of all flesh in which was the breath of life.
 Those that entered, male and female of all flesh, entered as God had commanded him; and the LORD closed it behind him.
-(NASB) Gen. 7:15-16
+(NASB) Genesis 7:15-16

-God had planned ahead by providing the sacrifical animals.
+God had planned ahead by providing the sacrificial animals.
 The sacrifices were an act of dedication and thanks to God for His provision.
 This is a reminder to all of us to thank God in some specific and unusual way when He does something for us.
 We should always be thankful to Him.